-Citation with stable link: Philip A. Harland, 'Phoenician, Egyptian and Persian wisdom: Iamblichos of Chalkis on Pythagoras (fourth century CE),' Last modified October 13, 2022, http://philipharland.com/Blog/?p=6353.
+Citation with stable link: Philip A. Harland, 'Phoenician, Egyptian and Persian wisdom: Iamblichos of Chalkis on Pythagoras (fourth century CE),' Ethnic Relations and Migration in the Ancient World, last modified October 13, 2022, http://philipharland.com/Blog/?p=6353.

 Comments: Iamblichos (fourth century CE) relates legends regarding Pythagoras’ journeys (supposedly sixth century BCE) in pursuit of wisdom, presenting this philosopher as learning from wise men in Phoenicia, Egypt, and Babylonia.